SwarmShepherd/blitz_writer0/README.md

 VERSION 0.1 NOTES!

-    Over 5,000 words have been ROUGHLY/CRUDELY CATEGORIZED ONLY!
+    Over 5,000 words have recently been categorized.
+The Categorization is ROUGH, and there are many levels of refinement before the groupings will be anything like finalized for eventual publication!

-    The initial goal has been to TEST the rough layout concepts.
+    The initial goal is to test the feasibility of a 2 Key system.

-    The SIX SUPERKEY GROUPINGS have not needed changes
+    The SIX SUPERKEY GROUPINGS have not needed changes.

+    Note that the word groups such as Articles and Prepositions have been distributed into the LANGUAGE group.

+    Many Features such as "favorites" and more will just be missing, as they are unnecessary for the initial evaluations.

     The Number of SUPERKEYS have expanded, and some have been modified over the last week.
-        Some groupings have less than the desired number of Words More than 20 Groupings have more than the desired number of Words
+Perfectly distributed Groupings would all have 60 Words...
+Realistic TARGET number of words is greater than 40 and less than 80 Some groupings have less than the desired number of Words More than 20 Groupings have more than the desired number of Words SOFTABS help organize the the Grouping Screens

     The Groupings had to evolve naturally, but as they evolved a number of words otherwise categorized could easily better fit in the new category.

-    Redundancies have been allowed, although wasteful, under certain circumstances.
+    Redundancies have been allowed, although they are 'wasteful', under certain circumstances.

     Some words have simply not made sense to the author, or may have been misunderstood